Nursing School in Columbus

 Earning a BSN degree can open doors to more advanced roles and opportunities in the nursing field as an RN.
 Our nursing school in Columbus is designed to provide the comprehensive education and clinical experience to help advance your career.

 Arizona College of Nursing (AZCN) – Columbus is not a 100% online nursing program in Ohio.
 However, most of our campuses offer some registered nursing classes online.
 The AZCN curriculum includes a mixture of in-person, online, and blended classes.
-At the majority of our campuses, many non-clinical courses are offered asynchronously and delivered fully online, while nursing courses with a clinical component are held in-person.
+At the majority of our campuses, many non-clinical courses are offered asynchronously and delivered fully online, while nursing courses with a clinical component are held in person.

 Our general education courses also incorporate a blended learning experience, including night classes for nursing and virtual classes, providing student flexibility.
 Contact our admissions team to learn more about our online nursing course formats at AZCN Columbus and how you can earn your degree in just three years.